abhi19123/Weather-Website/README.md

 # Weather-Website
-this project displays current weather condition
+This project displays current weather condition in different locations languages used: html css java script an API is used to fetch weather conditions of different locations